rust-lang/rust-by-example/src/trait/derive.md

     }
 }

-// `Seconds`, a tuple struct no additional attributes struct Seconds(i32);
+// `Seconds`, a tuple struct with no additional attributes struct Seconds(i32);

 fn main() {